wxsd-sales/wx1-ic-lab-2025/06-connectflow-01.md

    <img src="images/services-new.png" alt="Webex Connect Services" width="450">
    </p>

-Select the Services for you POD, and click on the Service named '_Healthcare Main Flow_'
+Select the Services for you POD, and click on the flow named '_Healthcare Main Flow_'

 3. Add an **HTTP Request** node to the canvas, and connect it to the first Node **Configure Webhook** .
 We will use this node to retrieve the customer name from the customers data base.